 Active Cell ID: Contains the active cell's ID.
 Enter a valid cell ID to label voxels with this cell ID.

-Bounding Box: Users can set a custom bounding box that will be displayed in all viewports.
-Useful for orientation when working in a specific area of a dataset.
+Bounding Box: Users can create custom bounding boxes that will be displayed in all viewports.
+Useful for orientation when working in specific areas of a dataset.
 Format: minX, minY, minZ, width, height, depth

 Display Planes in 3D View: Toggles the visibility of the data layers in the 3D viewport.
 This is useful if you want to view your nodes or a large skeleton in the 3D view without them being covered by the data layers.